sama305/ngame-solution/README.md

     npm build
     ```

+### Run The Game

-3. Run the game as a "Prompt" player
+1. Run the game as a "Prompt" player
     ```shell
     npm run prompt
     ```

-4. Run the game as a "Bot" player
+2. Run the game as a "Bot" player
     ```shell
     npm run bot
     ```